miyako/onnx-genai/index.md

   --local-dir .
 ```

-Or, convert one yourself with [optimum-cli](https://github.com/huggingface/optimum):
+Or, convert a model yourself with [optimum-cli](https://github.com/huggingface/optimum):

 ```sh